superm00/homeserver/ansible/MasterPlaybooks/VPN/README.md

 ### Information

-This playbook inits the vpn (using tag vm_setup and wireguard_setup).
+This playbook inits a vpn (using tag vm_setup and wireguard_setup).
 Then create a bloc for each user and a var for each user.
 See vpn-var-example.yml for an example of a var.